Cyntoia Brown, sentenced at 16 to life in prison, pleads for mercy

 Whaley and prosecutors said Brown was a cold-blooded killer who robbed her victim.
 The arresting officer at the time, Detective Charles Robinson of the Nashville Police, told the board there’s no evidence Brown was a prostitute.
 “Show me the proof,” he said at the hearing.

-Brown’s cries for justice also have been heard by a number of celebrities like Kim Kardashian, Rihanna, and LeBron James, who have called for her release on social media and rallied with the tag #freecyntoiabrown.
+Brown’s cries for justice also have been heard by a number of celebrities like Kim Kardashian West, Rihanna and LeBron James, who have called for her release on social media and rallied with the tag #freecyntoiabrown.
 Hundreds of thousands of people have signed petitions for Brown's freedom online.

-Kardashian recently convinced President Trump to pardon a grandmother serving a life sentence for a non-violent drug offense.
+Kardashian West recently convinced President Donald Trump to pardon a grandmother serving a life sentence for a nonviolent drug offense.
 She did not respond to NBC News' requests for comment on Brown's case.

 Her story inspired a documentary film, “Me Facing Life: Cyntoia’s Story,” which attracted worldwide attention.
 The film by Daniel H. Birman begins in the hours right after Brown was arrested.
 It reveals and explores the physical and emotional abuse Brown endured throughout her life that she and her supporters believe eventually led her to commit murder.
 Much of the film is Brown telling her story in her own words.